 The final step in the process is disinfection.
-There are two main ways to disinfect water, each with their pros and cons.
-In the US, the main method is by adding chloramines, or chlorine based compounds.
+There are two main ways to disinfect water, each with its pros and cons.
+In the US, the main method is by adding chloramines or chlorine-based compounds.
 When these chemicals are added, they kill microorganisms, but they also react with any organic material left in the water.
-The reason you would add chlorine at the last step is because its reaction with organic matter can create disinfection byproducts which can result in carcinogens or other harmful chemicals being present in the final water product.
+The reason you would add chlorine at the last step is that its reaction with organic matter can create disinfection byproducts, which can result in carcinogens or other harmful chemicals being present in the final water product.
 Chlorine is used mainly because of how it kills pathogens.
 Chlorine concentrations are actively present in the resulting drinking water, keeping pathogens from entering the water from pipes or other contamination sources.
 Most cities will have codes as to what the maximum and minimum chlorine levels must be at service points throughout a water network.

 Aside from chlorine, the other most common method is ultraviolet radiation, however, Ozone can also be used.
 UV light is shined through the water, which scrambles the bacteria's DNA.
 This does not kill them, but it makes it impossible for them to reproduce, rendering them harmless if ingested.
 The only downside to this method is it is a one-time treatment, so if bacteria enter the water system after the treatment plant, there is no way to mitigate that risk.